kriowloo/rl-based_assembly-v4/README.md

 All source files are stored in *src* folder and were written in Python.
 There are 10 source files in this folder, as described below:

-1) RLAssembly.py: This source file is responsible for starting the application.
+1) **RLAssembly.py**: This source file is responsible for starting the application.
 It checks input parameters from user and start RL training if everything is properly configured, by creating an object of Environment - that basically controls current state and allows action taking - and another object of DFADeepQNetwork - the class where all DQN strategy is implemented to DFA problem.

-2)
+2) **Environment.py**: It contains the class responsible to translate DFA problem to a DQN approach.
+This class basically contains two methods: *getInitialState* (that create an image representation for the initial state of the state space) and *step* (that is responsible to execute an action considering the current state).
+This class is totally depending on State2Image class, described soon.

+3)